LucasSD/docvault/coding-exercise-main/README.md

 Security - validate file uploads using MIME.
 Or could opening each file (read-only) and checking the bytes to check for file type.
 Don't save filename in Nomio database.
+Should logout be a button, not a link?
 Use different database?
 Integrated testing with Selenium (all browsers/screen sizes) Test templates